gamejolt/doc-help/src/why-tax-forms/index.md

 title: Why we need W9/W8 information
 ---

-The IRS requires us to report US earnings and if you’re not a US resident/citizen, we are required to collect a W8 form for proof of foreign residency/citizenship.
+The IRS requires us to report US earnings and if you're not a US resident/citizen, we are required to collect a W8 form for proof of foreign residency/citizenship.

-Although we collect this information from you, we do not store it on Game Jolt’s servers.
+Although we collect this information from you, we do not store it on Game Jolt's servers.
 We work with Stripe to have them store and handle this information.

-We’re not trying to make it harder for you to sell games, we’re trying to make you and ourselves compliant when selling games worldwide.
-Our goal is for both of us to avoid government fines and audits.
+Our goal is for both of us to be compliant when selling games worldwide and avoid government fines and audits.

-**For certain countries Stripe may ask for additional supporting documents such as a scan of your ID, etc.**
+**For certain countries, Stripe may ask for additional supporting documents such as a scan of your ID, etc.**